๐ The Browser Itself Becomes a Structural Planetary Observatory

 and toward:

-The broader direction aligns with the deeper Shunyaya structural principle:
+The broader direction aligns with a bounded Shunyaya structural pattern:

 In structural terms:

-runtime ephemeris dependency removed -> deterministic sidereal realization preserved -> reproducible observation remains
+runtime access to external ephemeris sources removed during execution -> embedded sidereal structure resolved -> reproducible realization remains

 This creates a reusable architectural direction for domains where runtime infrastructure has become a hidden source of: